uhray/boilerplate/doc/boilerplate.md

 ```
 frontend/
-	images/
-	modules/
-		tools.js
+	contexts/
+		main/
+			router.js
+			configure.js
 			pages/
 			home/
 				template.html
 				main.js
+	modules/
+		tools.js
 	ractive-plugins/
 	styles/
-	configure.js
-	router.js
 ```

+The frontend is context-centric.
+Each context (above `main` is the single context) is a [single page application](https://en.wikipedia.org/wiki/Single-page_application).
+When a visitor requests a url from ther server, they will be served back one [shell](#backend-org-api).
+That shell wraps a single page application, or a `context`.
+Once the shell and context are loaded, there are no more page loads unless you need to switch context or shell.
+The context is configured by its [configure.js](../app/frontend/contexts/configure.js) file.

-The frontend is intentionally designed to be page-centric, meaning that code is organized and structured around each page in the web application.
-Inside the [pages directory](../app/frontend/pages), each page is defined as a directory itself containing 2 files (see *home* above):
+Each context itself is intentionally designed to be page-centric, meaning that code is organized and structured around each page in the web application.
+For example, if you had a context for a logged out user, you may have pages for "login", "forgot password", "sign up", and "reset password".
+The pages are routed in the [router.js](../app/frontend/contexts/router.js) file.
+Inside the context's [pages directory](../app/frontend/contexts/main/pages), each page is defined as a directory itself containing 2 files (see *home* above):

  1. Ractive Template
  2. Ractive JavaScript File

 For more information, check out the [pages documentation](#pages).

 <br>